cornernote/yii2-returnurl/README.md

 # Yii2 ReturnUrl

-ReturnUrl helper for recursive tab-aware redirection and recursive redirection.
+ReturnUrl helper for recursive tab-aware nested redirection in Yii2.

 You might be saying, Yii2 already handles a returnUrl perfectly fine with the `Url::remember()` and `Url::previous()` methods.
 Why not use those?